-The two were open to maintaining the marriage for the sake of their two children, but Einstein was not willing to compromise on his vision of a marriage, which included no responsibilities for him and plenty of demanding ones for his wife.
+The two were open to maintaining the relationship for the sake of their two children, but Einstein was not willing to compromise on his vision of marriage, which included no responsibilities for him and plenty of demanding ones for his wife.